Paul leads the Hi-tech team. His clients include international blue-chip organisations, fledgling and spin-out companies and universities.

 Kieron undertakes a wide variety of contentious and non contentious trade mark work especially at the UK Trade Mark Registry (UKIPO) where he handles both ex parte hearings and inter partes hearings, and at the Community Trade Mark Registry and overseas.

-In his spare time, Lee enjoys playing the guitar and the mandolin, taking long walks in the countryside and listening to a wide variety of music.
+In his spare time, Lee enjoys playing the octave mandola and the mandolin, cycling, hiking, listening to music, reading and spending time with his family.

 “One of my favourite inventions is the CAT (computer aided tomography) scanner (Patent No. GB 1,283,915 & US 3,778,614).
 The CAT scanner is an excellent medical diagnostic tool and has saved countless lives.
 Additionally, it was so advanced when it was invented that computer technology at the time was not capable of putting the idea into practice!”